algolia/algoliasearch-client-python/README.md

 Wait indexing
 -------------

 All write operations return a `taskID` when the job is securely stored on our infrastructure but not when the job is published in your index.
-You can easily wait indexing using the `waitTask` method on the `taskID` returned by a write operation.
+Even if it's extremely fast, you can easily ensure indexing is complete using the `waitTask` method on the `taskID` returned by a write operation.

-For example to wait for indexing of a new object:
+For example, to wait for indexing of a new object:
 ```python
 res = index.addObject({"name": "San Francisco",
                        "population": 805235})
 index.waitTask(res["taskID"])
 ```

+If you want to ensure multiple objects have been indexed, you can only check the biggest taskID.

 Batch writes
 -------------

-You may want to perform multiple operations with one API call to reduce latency.
+You may want to perform multiple operations with a single API call to reduce latency.
-We expose two methods to perform batch:
+We expose two methods to perform batches:
- * `addObjects`: add an array of object using automatic `objectID` assignement
+ * `addObjects`: add an array of objects using automatic `objectID` assignement,
- * `saveObjects`: add or update an array of object that contains an `objectID` attribute
+ * `saveObjects`: add or update an array of objects that contain an `objectID` attribute.

-Example using automatic `objectID` assignement
+Example using automatic `objectID` assignement:
 ```python
 res = index.addObjects([{"name": "San Francisco",
                          "population": 805235},